 The CPS group operates a custom designed immersive and network-enabled simulation system.
 The simulator supports a wide range of research activities in human factors, autonomous systems, traffic management and hardware/human-in-the-loop testing.
 RMIT University also operates a Green Engine Laboratory, a Mechatronics Laboratory and various Wind Tunnels (including a large industrial wind tunnel) for ground and air vehicle design.
 Additionally, the Advanced Manufacturing Precinct (AMP) combines the RMIT’s expertise in technology and design innovation housing some of the most advanced manufacturing technologies currently available, including additive and subtractive manufacturing, high-speed and multi-axis machining and reverse engineering capabilities.
 Further capabilities include state-of-the art Air Traffic Management (ATM) simulators, constituted by an immersive Air Traffic Control (ATC) tower and industrial-grade hardware and software tools for the development of next-generation ATM systems.
 This laboratory has been developed taking advantage of state-of-the-art hardware and software components and implementing flexible multi-functional system architectures.
 The laboratory networking architecture allows connection to internal and external resources (including several nodes in Australia, US and Europe).
 From a strategic point of view, these lab facilities support R&D activities with a focus on strategic involvement in national/international R&D programs including complex verification and validation tasks at system and sub-system level.
 Current contributing partners include Thales, Northrop Grumman, the Defence Science Institute (DSI) and the Defence Science and Technology (DST) Group.

-Throughout 2020, Professor Sabatini served as an IEEE Distinguished Lecturer and delivered a series...
+Since February 2020, Professor Sabatini has served in the role of IEEE Distinguished Lecturer and de...

 During a stunning event held in Canberra on 26 September, the Australian Defence Industry Awards hav...